jpecore18/Data-Science-Projects/project_4/.ipynb_checkpoints/README-checkpoint.md

+# Project 4: Predicting Income Bracket of Citizens with their Demographic Backgrounds

 # Problem Statement
 ​
 In this project we seek to identify individuals who have an income above $50,000 per year using information about their education, family, age, occupation and nationality.
 We will use a limited dataset to train classification models and determine the best predictors and models.